 FGTAC proposes new methods of collaboration that examine the interconnectedness of shame, stigma, substance use, and now, with the added dimension of what it means to navigate sobriety in conjunction with the Covid-19 crisis.

-*Funded by the National Geographic Society, Center for Photographic Arts, and the Humboldt Area Foundation
+*Funded by the National Geographic Society, Center for Photographic Arts, the California Arts Council, and the Humboldt Area Foundation.

 *FGTAC is part of a long-term project, conceptualized with artist, Marina Lopez, that seeks to challenge the status quo of expert voice in the American context.